 As part of its mandate, the SSN seeks to encourage creative and artistic practices engaging with the topic of surveillance.
 As such, the Surveillance Studies Network Arts Prize is a bi-annual award that recognizes and publicly supports artwork centred on critical readings of surveillance.
-Following the success of the inaugural prize in 2018, the SSN is delighted to announce the call for nominations to the 2020 competition.
+Following the success of its two previous Arts Prizes in 2018 and 2020, the SSN is delighted to announce the call for nominations to the 2022 competition.

 All submissions are adjudicated by a committee composed of members of the SSN board.
 The award for first prize is £250 and up to three honourable mentions will receive £100.
-Additionally, the winner and each honourable mention will receive a fee waiver for conference registration at the forthcoming SSN Conference to be held 8-10 June 2020 at Erasmus University Rotterdam, The Netherlands, as well as coverage in a Surveillance & Society forum discussing the work.
-Funds permitting, winning artists will also receive an invitation to showcase their work, or a representation of it, in an onsite exhibition during SSN’s 2020 conference.
+Additionally, the winner and each honourable mention will receive a fee waiver for conference registration at the forthcoming SSN Conference to be held 01-03 June 2022 at Erasmus University Rotterdam, The Netherlands, as well as coverage in a Surveillance & Society forum discussing the work.
+Funds permitting, winning artists will also receive an invitation to showcase their work, or a representation of it, in an onsite or virtual exhibition during SSN’s 2022 conference.

-The nominated work must be an original art project that was produced or exhibited in the 2018 and 2019 calendar years.
+The nominated work must be an original art project that was produced or exhibited in the 2019, 2020, or 2021 calendar years.
 The following criteria will be used to adjudicate the nominations:

 - demonstrates a thematic fit with the critical orientation of the Surveillance Studies Network and Surveillance & Society;